Spinning Particles in Quantum Mechanics and Quantum Field Theory: Relativistic particles: bosonic particles and spinning particles

 \subsubsection{QM Path integral on the line: QFT propagator}

 Worldline path integrals on the line are linked to quantum field theory propagators.
-In particular, for the above 1d-reparametrization invariant bosonic model, coupled to external abelian vector field, one obtains the full propagator of scalar quantum electrodynamics (QED), i.e. a scalar propagator with insertion of an arbitrary number of couplings to $A_\mu$.
+In particular, from the previous 1d-reparametrization invariant bosonic model coupled to external abelian vector field, one obtains the full propagator of scalar quantum electrodynamics (QED), i.e. a scalar propagator {\it dressed} with the insertion of an arbitrary number of couplings to $A_\mu$.